-Virginia Giuffre: Prince Andrew demands jury trial in US
+Prince Andrew: Lawyers demand US jury trial in Virginia Giuffre case

 In the court documents, his legal team submitted several reasons why they believe the case should be dismissed.

+The 11-page document filed on Wednesday states that Prince Andrew "admits that he met Epstein in or around 1999," but denies that he participated in any abuse with the late financier.

+It also adds that the prince hopes for "further relieve as this court may deem just and proper".

-They argue that Ms Giuffre has no legal basis to bring the case since she is a permanent resident of Australia.
+The lawyers argue that Ms Giuffre has no legal basis to bring the case since she is a permanent resident of Australia.

-The lawyers also refer to a 2009 settlement agreement between Ms Giuffre and Jeffrey Epstein, a longtime associate of Prince Andrew.
+They also refer to a 2009 settlement agreement between Ms Giuffre and Jeffrey Epstein, a longtime associate of Prince Andrew.

 Epstein, a convicted sex offender, killed himself in prison in 2019 while awaiting a sex trafficking trial.
 British socialite Maxwell was found guilty last month of grooming underage girls to be abused by him.